cncf/tag-security/assessments/guide/outline.md

 ## Security Analysis
 * Attacker Motivations.
-A discussion about the likely goals of an attacker as well as the kind of attacker (do not forget to invlude discussion of insider threat with trusted access to the project)
+A discussion about the likely goals of an attacker as well as the kind of attacker (do not forget to include discussion of insider threat with trusted access to the project)
 This likely relates closely to the impact of different attacks in the scenarios.  (e.g., In the password hash case, the attacker wants to expose those hashes on the Flibble server.
 However, a Flibble cloudlet attacker